 So, how do you navigate without a compass?

-Use the stars, sun, and other various methods to find which direction is north.
-Use topographical maps and other online tools to familiarize yourself with land features that relate to your position.
-Use rivers, creeks, and lakes to identify your position and navigate a location.
+The best way to navigate without a compass is to use the sun and stars to find which direction is north.
+By planning ahead of time, you can use topographical maps and other online tools to familiarize yourself with rivers, creeks, lakes, and land features that are relative to your position.

 Finding your way home without a compass or GPS is an important skill to have for anyone who spends time exploring new areas.
 In the article below, we will look at some of the best ways to navigate without a compass and how you can prepare before departing on your next adventure.